How to register

 Everyone is individually responsible to register to vote.
 It is quick and easy, especially if you register on line:

 - Go to the gov.uk website (opens in a new window) to register to vote.

 - Fill in your name, address, date of birth and your national insurance number.
-This can be found on your national insurance card, if you have one, or on official paperwork such as payslips, or letters about benefits or tax credits.
+This can be found on your national insurance card or letter, or on official paperwork such as payslips, or letters about benefits .
 We need your national insurance number to add your name to the electoral register.
 If you cannot provide it, you will be asked for additional evidence of your identity.

 - Look out for a confirmation letter to say you're registered.

 If you prefer you can request a printed form from the Electoral Services team.